penpot/penpot-docs/plugins/faq.md

 ### Is it necessary to create plugins with a UI?

 No, it’s completely optional, in fact, we have an example of a plugin without UI.
-Try the plugin using this url to install it: `https://create-palette-penpot-plugin.pages.dev/assets/manifest.json` or check the code <a target="_blank" href="https://github.com/penpot/penpot-plugins/tree/main/apps/create-palette-plugin">here</a>
+Try the plugin using this url to install it: <code class="language-js">https:\/\/create-palette-penpot-plugin.pages.dev/assets/manifest.json</code> or check the code <a target="_blank" href="https://github.com/penpot/penpot-plugins/tree/main/apps/create-palette-plugin">here</a>

 ### Can I create components?